 - Free maps and ice chests with ice

 - Their jeeps are new, comfortable, and off-road ready

 - Heavy-duty tires for the back country

-Jeep rentals are available from mid-September to mid-May.
+Jeep rentals are available from September through May.

 - Valid driver’s license (must be 25 years or older)

 - Proof of insurance that covers rental cars